gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # Evaluation

+We will be using the IoU to calculate the final score. **IoU** is Intersection over Union, where the Intersection set is an **AND** operation (pixels that are truly part of a class AND are classified as part of the class by the network) and the Union is an **OR** operation (pixels that are truly part of that class + pixels that are classified as part of that class by the network).

 Sum all the true positives, etc from the three datasets to get a weight for the score: **0.6952573158425832**

 The IoU for the dataset that never includes the hero is excluded from grading: **0.581928277397**